Ladysnake/Ladysnake.github.io/wiki/blast.md

 ### Stripminer

 The Stripminer is **triggered like TNT** and **focuses the explosion in one direction.** It creates a 3x3+ wide tunnel and usually points the way the player is looking upon placing it down, this, however, is inverted while sneaking.
 When the stripminer is set off by other explosives the direction can get misaligned and the fuse time varies slightly.
+In the recipe, the **Gunpowder Block can be replaced with TNT**.

 ![Stripminer](blast/Stripminer.png)